OrchardCMS/OrchardDoc/docs/Documentation/Processing-client-side-assets.markdown

 As described above, the **watch** task can be used to continuously monitor input asset files for changes and rebuild affected asset groups automatically for a smooth and efficient local dev/test workflow.

 In some cases you may want the **watch** task to monitor additional files besides those specified as input assets.
-In particular, this is commonly when using LESS/SASS imports or the TypeScript `<reference>` or `import` keywords to indirectly include files into the pipeline which were not part of the initial input specification.
+In particular, this is commonly needed when using LESS/SASS imports or the TypeScript `<reference>` or `import` keywords to indirectly include files into the pipeline which were not part of the initial input specification.

 Let's say you have a main SCSS stylesheet that looks something like this: